bosbec/mobileresponseDocs/workflowData.md

 **Set lower case** - In the Destination property, set value to lower case: `.tolower()`

 **Count units in resource** - Data Operations/Set Data.
 In the Source-property add prefix `count()` to the end of the resource.
 Format: `[resource_name].count()`

+## Searching data on your account (page size & page index)

+Working with large quantities of units on your account can quickly impact your work.
+In the admin panel, your Unit dashboard can grow long and it can be difficult to manage units in uyour workflow to manage statistics, mailings or other solutions you build.

+In the same way your Unit dashboard divides all units in several pages you can import your unit in pages, with custom page sizes, to work with them in batches.
+In this way, the workflow can work faster and the Bosbec system will operate better.

+As an example, the workflow job "Unit Operations" let you find units from your account and you decide the amount of units with custom page sizes and the amount pages to import.

+**Page size:** Amount of units for each page.
+If you want to import all your units in one batch, set this value to a high number to include all your units
+**Page index:** Which page do you want to import?
+If you set page size to a low number, e.g. 10 units per page, you can increment the page index to work with several pages, 10 units per page.
+(Start with 1)

+### Example, Two ways of working with 100 units:

+**Method 1: Large page size**
+Include all 100 units on one page by including all units on one page Page size: 100
+Page index: 1

+**Method 2: Several pages with smaller amounts of units per page** Page size: 10
+Page index: metadata.index_counter
+Define your index_counter in a Data Operations job before Unit Operations.
+"Data Operations" and "Set data".
+Source: 1, Destination: metadata.index_counter
+Increment your page index with "Data Operations" and "Calculate".
+E.g Source: [metadata.index_counter]+1, Destination: metadata.index_counter.

+A general rule of thumb, if you have large quantities of units on your account, use Method 2, and work with units in batches.
+If you have smaller amount of units, use Method 1 to include all units on one page.